narrative-environments/CourseCompendium/Sculpture.md

 Modernist sculpture, Krauss concludes, is thus nomadic.
 The sculpture reaches downward to absorb the pedestal into itself an away from actual place.
 Through the representation of its own materials or the process of construction, the sculpture depicts its own autonomy.
 Brancusi’s work is taken by Krauss to be exemplary in this respect.

-If this is the case, Krauss process, in being the negative condition of the monument, modernist sculpture had a kind of idealist space to explore, cut off from temporal and spatial representation, a domain that could, for a while, be profitably mapped out but which by 1950 began to be exhausted.
+If this is the case, Krauss proceeds, in being the negative condition of the monument, modernist sculpture had a kind of idealist space to explore, cut off from temporal and spatial representation, a domain that could, for a while, be profitably mapped out but which by 1950 began to be exhausted.

 In short, it began to be experienced increasingly as pure negativity.
 Sculpture became something that was possible to locate only in terms of what it was not.
 By the 1960s, sculpture was what was on or in front of a building that was not the building, or what was in the landscape that was not the landscape, such as exemplified by works by Robert Morris in the early 1960s.
 Sculpture had ceased to be a positivity and was now the category that resulted from the addition of the not-landscape to the not-architecture: